What is a pilot farm?

-A pilot vertical farm is a small scale version of your future farm that enables you to apply your research, make small mistakes, and demonstrate the quality of your produce to any future customers during your market research phase.
+A pilot vertical farm is a small-scale version of your future farm that enables you to apply your research, make mistakes, and play around without the higher risk of jumping straight into a full commercial business.

-In this post, we’ll talk about why you should start a test system, what you’ll learn in the process, and the best way to get started today.
+In this blog, we’ll talk about why you should start a test system, what you’ll learn in the process, and the best way to get started today.

 Gathering knowledge is only half the battle.
-You learn the most valuable lessons through actually applying that knowledge in tangible, practical ways.
+You learn the most valuable lessons by applying that knowledge in tangible, practical ways.

-Workshops, courses, blog posts, ebooks, and videos provide a wealth of information and are absolutely crucial for future farmers to use, but at the end of the day what counts is the practical application of what you learn.
+Workshops, courses, blog posts, ebooks, and videos provide a wealth of information.
+They are crucial for future farmers to use, but at the end of the day, it’s the practical application of what you learn that counts.

-We think that this is one of the best things you could do for the success of your farm.
+This is why farmers choose to start growing with a test system; our most successful ZipGrow farmers began with one.
+It’s one of the best things you could do for the success of your farm.

 1) It’s a low-cost, low-risk way to see if hydroponic farming is right for you.